-This flan is smooth, soft and creamy with an incredibly rich flavor.
+This Flan Napolitano is a cream cheese flan.
+It is smooth, soft and creamy with an incredibly rich flavor.
 The caramel sauce sets over the top and makes an impressive dessert.

-Flan Napolitano is Mexico’s version of a classic dessert.
-Flan is an egg based custard usually cooked in a shallow dish that has a layer of caramel on the bottom.
+Flan Napolitano is an egg-based custard usually cooked in a shallow dish that has a layer of caramel on the bottom.
 When it is inverted onto a serving plate the caramel is on top creating a delightful sauce of deliciousness.

-The mason jars are heat proof and durable which makes them a great choice for this recipe.
-If you don’t have mason jars then another ideal choice are the heat proof pyrex custard cups or porcelain ramekins.
+The mason jars are heatproof and durable which makes them a great choice for this recipe.
+If you don’t have mason jars then other choices are:

 The hot water bath is an essential step.
 The water will insulate the custard and prevent it from cooking too fast which will cause the egg-based custard to curdle and give it a rubbery texture.
 Slow, even heating is the key to a perfectly creamy flan.